Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A Developer has created an S3 bucket s3://mycoolapp and has enabled server across logging that points to the folder s3://mycoolapp/logs.
-The Developer moved 100 KB of Cascading Style Sheets (CSS) documents to the folder s3://mycoolapp/css, and then stopped work.
-When the developer came back a few days later, the bucket was 50 GB.
-What is the MOST likely cause of this situation?
+### Where should an Elastic Beanstalk configuration file named healthcheckur1.config be placed in the application source bundle?

-- [ ] The CSS files were not compressed and S3 versioning was enabled.
+- [ ] In the root of the application.
-- [x] S3 replication was enabled on the bucket.
+- [ ] In the bin folder.
-- [ ] Logging into the same bucket caused exponential log growth.
+- [ ] In healthcheckur1.config.ebextension under root.
-- [ ] An S3 lifecycle policy has moved the entire CSS file to S3 Infrequent Access.
+- [x] In the .ebextensions folder.

 **[⬆ Back to Top](#table-of-contents)**